bazelbuild/bazel/site/docs/configurable-attributes.md

 This is for two reasons.

-First, macros that need to know which path a `select` will choose *cannot work* because macros are evaluated in Bazel's [loading phase] (user-manual.html#loading-phase), which occurs before flag values are known.
+First, macros that need to know which path a `select` will choose *cannot work* because macros are evaluated in Bazel's [loading phase](user-manual.html#loading-phase), which occurs before flag values are known.
 This is a core Bazel design restriction that's unlikely to change any time soon.

 Second, macros that just need to iterate over *all* `select` paths, while